anmelson/ActiveDirectory/README.md

 ## Program Walk-through

-### To begin, we take the role of soemone at the Help Desk who has just recieved the following email
+### To begin, we take the role of someone at the Help Desk who has just recieved the following email

 ![Received Email](https://i.imgur.com/Cw4b8F4.png)